 Discover more from Next.
 Up.

-Below, you’ll find a batch of links dedicated to the themes of this newsletter, which are career development, community building, and self care.
+Below, you’ll find a batch of links that cover the themes of this newsletter: professional development, community building, and self care.

 The employees Mars calls associates “won’t stay with us if we don’t care about ESG or purpose or whatever we call it.
 So from my chair, I think it’s a nonsense conversation,” Weihrauch said.
 “We don’t believe that purpose and profit are enemies.”

 Doggie Mansions and Tiffany Bowls: Lifestyles of Rich and Famous Pets.
 My understanding is that one of the areas for consumers that has grown significantly over the past few years is regarding pet care and pet amenities.
 Some people are pulling back on what they spend on themselves to be able to pamper their pets.

 That Plum Job Listing May Just Be a Ghost.
 I believe this to be true: “One-third of the managers who said they advertised jobs they weren’t trying to fill said they kept the listings up to placate overworked employees.”

 Gen Z are now ‘polyworking’ because holding down just one job doesn’t pay enough or give them the flexibility they want.
 Nothing here is all that surprising, but it does reinforce that people who have other means of revenue are more likely to quit and to pursue another dream instead.
 And, yes, there is a generation coming of age that is more prone to want to diversify their income streams fro the get-go.
 So do what you can as managers to keep them focused and happy.